10 Essential Construction Communication Skills for Your Team

 4. Use Technology to Your Advantage

-The construction industry is constantly improving communication technology to benefit workers.
+Construction technology is constantly improving in the industry, especially when it comes to communication.
 Scientists have developed construction-specific applications for these technologies that are already revolutionizing the industry by eliminating safety hazards, increasing profit margins, and speeding up the construction process.

 These are a few examples of how construction technology is specifically improving communication in construction.